 At the master’s and doctoral levels, academic load is defined as follows:

 - Full time: 6.00 credits or more per term

 - Half time: 3.00-5.99 credits per term

 - Less than half time: 0.25-2.99 credits per term

 Credits carried in interim and spring terms maybe combined for the purpose of determining academic load.

-Students are not permitted to enroll for more than 15 semester credits per term without permission of the associate dean of student development and support at St. Paul.
+Students are not permitted to enroll for more than 15 semester credits per term without permission of the associate dean of formation and professional development at St. Paul.
 Students in San Diego should receive permission from the Office of the Dean.
 If employment or ministry responsibilities conflict with satisfactory school work, a student may be asked to adjust his or her course load.
 Dropping below full-time academic status may affect the student’s eligibility for certain financial aid programs.

 A student whose grade point average is lower than 3.0 (B) is not permitted to carry more than four courses per semester.
 A reduced load is required when employment, the care of a church, or other activities conflict with satisfactory school work.
 A student who works 40 hours or more a week must demonstrate his or her ability to earn a B average carrying an academic load of three courses before he or she may increase the course load.

 Each student is responsible for knowing the academic regulations and other program requirements of the school.
-While the academic dean, the student’s development and success advisor, and the registrar’s office may provide appropriate reminders, the primary responsibility for knowing and fulfilling all policies rests with the individual student.
+While the academic dean, the student's student success advisor, and the registrar’s office may provide appropriate reminders, the primary responsibility for knowing and fulfilling all policies rests with the individual student.